 Donald and the other members of HQ Company worked to keep the tankers supplied and the tanks running.
 On January 14, 1942, Donald was wounded by enemy fire.
 The exact details are not known.
 It is known that he did not return to active duty until March 11th which was his 25th birthday.

-Donald and the rest of the company then road trucks south to Mariveles.
-Outside the barrio, they disembarked and were ordered into a field near a school.
+Donald, and the rest of the company, rode trucks south to outside Mariveles where they disembarked and were ordered into a field at the airport.
 As they sat there, a line of Japanese soldiers began to form across from them.
 The POWs soon realized that the Japanese were forming a firing squad.

-As Donald and the other POWs watched, a Japanese officer pulled up in a jeep.
-He got out and talked to the Japanese sergeant in charge of the detail.
-The officer got back in the jeep and drove off.
-The Japanese sergeant then ordered the soldiers to lower their guns.
+As Donald and the other POWs watched, a Japanese officer pulled up in a car, got out, and talked to the Japanese sergeant in charge of the detail.
+The officer got back in the car and drove off.
+As he drove off, the sergeant ordered the soldiers to lower their guns.

 Not too long after this, Donald and the other men were ordered to move.
-They moved to a second field where Japanese artillery was set up and firing on Corregidor.
-As they sat in the field, Corregidor began to return fire and shells began to land among the POWs.
-Several men were killed when a shell hit the hut that they had sought refuge in.
+They moved to a second field where Japanese artillery was set up and firing on Corregidor and Ft.
+Drum.
+As they sat in the field, the two islands began to return fire and shells began to land among the POWs.
+Several men were killed when a shell hit the hut that they had sought refuge in from the shells.
 By the time the artillery exchange had ended, the Americans had destroyed three of the four Japanese guns.

-The POWs were again ordered to move.
-They did not know it, but they had started the death march.
+The POWs were again ordered to move and they had no idea that they had started the death march.
 According to other members of the company, Donald had a leg wound and had a hard time on the march.

 Donald and the other POWs made their way north to San Fernando.
 There, he and the other men were packed into small wooden boxcars that were used for hauling sugarcane.
+The boxcars were known as "Forty or Eights," since each car could hold forty men or eight horses.
+The Japanese put 100 men in each car and closed the doors.
 They rode the cars to Capas were the bodies of the dead fell out when the living disembarked.
 The POWs walked the last few miles to Camp O'Donnell.

 Once in Camp O'Donnell, Donald was put in the camp hospital because of his wounds.
-He remained at Camp O'Donnell even after the new camp at Cabanatuan opened.
+He remained at Camp O'Donnell even after the new camp at Cabanatuan opened in late May 1942.
 It was while he was in the hospital that he became ill with dysentery.
 According to the final report on the 192nd written by 1st Lt.
 Jacques Merrifield, T/5 Donald M. Heddleston died from malaria and dysentery on Monday, June 8, 1942, at Camp O'Donnell.
 But, according to the surviving members of A Company, Donald became ill because he refused to eat and traded his rice ration for cigarettes.

 Records kept by the medical staff at Camp O'Donnell show that Donald died on June 8, 1942.
 The cause of death was listed as malaria and dysentery.
 After his death he was buried in the camp cemetery in Section M, Row 10, Grave 2.

-After the war, the remains of T/5 Donald M. Heddleston were buried at the American Military Cemetery at Manila in Plot N, Row 4, Grave 41.
+After the war, the Remains Recovery Team were able to identify Donald's remains because the chaplains had recorded the exact location of each body in the grave.
+The remains of T/5 Donald M. Heddleston were reburied at the new American Military Cemetery at Manila in Plot N, Row 4, Grave 41.